ryanirl/data-analysis-projects/README.md

 Given that the genotype of any two individuals is roughly 99.9% alike, we would like to pick out what is different (the variants) and do dimensionality reduction on those parts of the genome.
 Today, we identify these variants through a process called variant calling.
-In this project, the data is from 1000 Genomes Project [[2]](#2) and is given in the form of a VCF (Variant Call Format) file containing variants at various loci on an individual's chromosome.
+In this project, the data is from the 1000 Genomes Project [[2]](#2) and is given in the form of a VCF (Variant Call Format) file containing variants at various loci on an individual's chromosome.
 Such variants inlcude single nucleotide polymorphisms (SNPs) or